 This is another frequent presentation of BDD.
 An important concept to grasp is that everyone is asymmetrical, it is natural & within reason it is normal.
 This pertains to eyebrows, eyelids, cheek height, jawline contour & other areas.

-In some cases, we can easily correct asymmetry with injectables including treatments & anti-wrinkle, however if we have an inkling that you may have facial asymmetry BDD, our injectors are not for you.
+In some cases, we can easily correct asymmetry with injectables including dermal fillers & anti-wrinkle, however if we have an inkling that you may have facial asymmetry BDD, our injectors are not for you.
 There are many other injectors that will take up this job, but our specialist will not treat facial asymmetry BDD.

 What is Fordyce spots BDD?